sabram/SpringBootMaven/README.md

 Running demo:
 Run Application class, and point browser to http://localhost:8080/bookings.
 No pretty UI, just REST.
 Requires Java8.
+For example:
+'mvn package && java -jar target/springboot-0.0.1-SNAPSHOT.jar'

 Taking it further:
 By default, the app runs using an in-memory database (h2).
 To use for real i.e. with a database that will actual persist your data between server runs, use the demo profile, which uses a mysql database instead:

 'java -jar target/springboot-0.0.1-SNAPSHOT.jar --spring.profiles.active=demo'

-However, you must first run this command from the command line:
+However, you must first have mysql installed, create an empty demo schem, and run this command from the command line:
-'mysql --user=root src/main/resources/setup.sql'
+'mysql --user=root demo < src/main/resources/setup.sql'

 Notes:
 * Note the format for specifying the profile on the command line: